-Go Brazil were delighted to have been contacted last year by Dawn Griffiths, a leading blogger and wine-food matching specialist, whose ‘Wonder of Wine’ website attracts tens of thousands of visitors every month.
+Go Brazil was delighted to have been contacted at the end of 2018 by Dawn Griffiths, a leading blogger and wine-food matching specialist, whose ‘Wonder of Wine’ website attracts tens of thousands of visitors every month.

 Read Dawn’s review of the Três Bocas here: Campos de Cima Tres Bocas 2016

 Prior to this, sampled back in January 2019, was our Don Guerino Reserva Chardonnay 2018.
 This ubiquitous grape variety has enjoyed something of a resurgence in the last few years, following a period in the wilderness when many examples suffered from over-oaking and the ABC (‘Anything but Chardonnay’! ) movement was at its strongest.

 Serving this wine with Spaghetti Carbonara – not so odd given Don Guerino’s Italian heritage – we learn again how a wine evolves in the glass, in this case how the aromas and flavours straight from the fridge change significantly once the bottle has been open a while and reaches ambient temperature.
 Dawn describes the wine variously as having ‘subtle pineapple and lychee on the nose..with a satisfying weight and depth..delicious without food’; also, ‘elegant and sophisticated..nuances of mango..an absolute pleasure to drink’!